First visit: 3 November 1847 – 13 July 1848

 Mendelssohn’s death, and the closeness Berlioz felt to the musical public in London, encouraged him to believe that his chances of a durable position in London were likely to take shape.
 To his sister Nanci he wrote on 14 January, even before his first concert (CG no. 1163, cf. 1162): ‘Everybody tells me here that there is a good position for me to occupy here, a position that has become free and remains vacant through the death of poor Mendelssohn, the idol of the English.
 Indeed I do not have any serious rivals here, and I believe that in a short while the hopes of my friends will be realised, if I am able to stay here for the whole of the season, that is to say until July.
 It would be a great feather in my cap.’
 But Berlioz’s optimism was premature, as the next few months were to show, and in the end he had to return to a devastated Paris in July.

 It was during his stay in London that Berlioz started writing his Memoirs.
 He had previously written pieces of an autobiographical character, such as the autobiographical sketch dating back to 1832, though it was written in the third and not the first person unlike the Memoirs.
 Between 1832 and 1836 he published numerous articles recounting his experiences of the Prix de Rome competition and his stay in Italy (CM I pp. 69-83, 91-7, 99-105, 107-12, 153-65, 211-13, 215-19, 239-44, 313-41; CM II pp. 155-69, 263-70, 275-82, 521-9, 567-70, 571-5, 577-81).
-After his two major trips to Germany (1842-3 and 1845-6) he published a series of letters relating to those trips, which eventually were collected in one volume in 1844 together with his Italian reminiscences under the title Voyage musical en Allemagne et en Italie.
+After his two major trips to Germany (1842-3 and 1845-6) he published a series of letters relating to those trips, the first series of which was eventually collected in one volume in 1844 together with his Italian reminiscences under the title Voyage musical en Allemagne et en Italie.
 Much of the material from these earlier works was to be utilised again later in his Memoirs.
-But when Berlioz began the writing of his Memoirs in London in March 1848 he was going a step further: he was now presenting a comprehensive and continuous view of his career as a whole starting with his childhood at La Côte-Saint-André (his early years had been mentioned in the autobiographical sketch of 1832 but only briefly).
+But when Berlioz began the writing of his Memoirs in London in March 1848 he was going a step further: he was now presenting a comprehensive and continuous view of his career as a whole, starting with his childhood at La Côte-Saint-André (his early years had been mentioned in the autobiographical sketch of 1832 but only briefly).

 With the collapse of Jullien’s venture Berlioz found himself with the leisure to undertake this large-scale project.
 He was also on his own after the return of Marie Recio to Paris in the previous December (she had travelled to London to attend the opening night at Drury Lane), and the absence of Marie was a significant and welcome element (cf. CG nos.
 1135, 1144, 1174).
-The writing of the Memoirs was in fact kept secret from Marie by Berlioz; strikingly she is never named anywhere in the work and only referred to briefly in two passages, the first in relation to Berlioz’s travels abroad from 1842 onwards and the second in connection with her death in 1862, at which point he mentions belatedly and out of context the fact that he had married her in 1854 (chapter 51 and Postface).
-The central feminine figures in Berlioz’s account of his life were to be explicitly Estelle Fornier, his childhood love and Harriet Smithson (chapter 59), while Marie Recio was consigned if not to complete oblivion but at least to anonymity.
+The writing of the Memoirs was in fact kept secret from Marie by Berlioz; strikingly she is never named anywhere in the work and only referred to briefly in two passages, the first in relation to Berlioz’s travels abroad from 1842 onwards, and the second in connection with her death in 1862, at which point he mentions belatedly and out of context the fact that he had married her in 1854 (chapter 51 and Postface).
+The central feminine figures in Berlioz’s account of his life were to be explicitly Estelle Fornier, his childhood love and Harriet Smithson (chapter 59), while Marie Recio was consigned, if not to complete oblivion, but at least to anonymity.
 Beyond this there are indications that Berlioz was in a retrospective mood even before he started writing in March 1848.
 A letter of 1 January 1848 to the cellist Tajan-Rogé in St Petersburg has a clear allusion to Estelle Fornier (CG no. 1158).
 Another preoccupation of particular relevance was the deteriorating health of his father (cf. CG no. 1190), whose figure dominates the opening chapters of the Memoirs, written in London.
 And the dramatic changes in the political landscape of Europe that were touched off by the revolution in France in February left Berlioz wondering about the future direction of his career in a world that seemed to be collapsing around him.
 To quote from the Preface, which is dated 21 March 1848:

 […] At this moment the Republican movement is running like a brazen steamroller all over Europe.
-Musical art, which everywhere was languishing in agony, is now truly dead, about to be buried or rather thrown to the rubbish dump.
+Musical art, which everywhere was languishing in agony, is now truly dead, about to be buried or rather thrown on the rubbish dump.
 For me there is no longer any France or Germany.
 Russia is too far away and I cannot go back there.
 England has treated me with noble and cordial hospitality ever since I have been living here.
 But at the first tremors of collapsing thrones which are shaking the continent, swarms of distracted musicians flock to her from every point of the horizon seeking for refuge, like sea-birds taking shelter on land when a great storm at sea approaches.
 Will the metropolis of Britain be able to sustain so many exiles?
 Will it be prepared to listen to their sad songs in the midst of the proud clamours of neighbouring peoples as they crown themselves kings? […]

 This may be compared with a letter to his sister Nanci dated 4 April (CG no. 1190):

 […] The news from Paris gets every day more disgusting.
 I do not say alarming, there cannot be any alarm when there is no hope left.
 Within two months they will all be massacring each other.
 Here everything is already being prepared.
 Next Monday we will have 150,000 Chartists marching over the streets of London.
 The clubs are busy making long pikes for those who are unable to have rifles.
-The Irish are trembling in their corner.
+The Irish are shuddering in their corner.
 But the insolent English aristocracy will not yield an inch of ground; it finds it quite natural that it should have everything while the destitute have nothing. […]

 Terror is spreading here; the theatres are ruining themselves.
 I cannot do anything; everybody is frightened of undertaking anything that costs money.
 A swarm of musicians is flocking here from every corner of Europe, hoping to find a refuge in London but within a few days they will be greatly disappointed.
 I received an invitation to take part in the Norwich Festival which will take place in September and for which I would be decently paid.
 But between now and September the continent’s cap may be blown away by the eruption of the volcano smouldering underneath.